-Keep Circulating the Tapes: In the 2000s, the first 26 episodes were redubbed in Singapore because it was too expensive to keep paying royalties to the celebrity voices.
+- Keep Circulating the Tapes: In the 2000s, the first 26 episodes were redubbed in Singapore with local English speaking actors.
+According to Chuck Powers (who did additional voices in the Singapore-dubbed versions), the reason the redubs were made is because it was too expensive to keep paying royalties to the celebrity voices.
 These are the versions available on DVD, qubo, and BYUtv.
 Because TV reruns and DVDs of the series are nothing more than the Singapore dubbed versions, the original PBS versions are easier to find on either official VHS releases by PBS Home Video and later Chik-Fil-A or tape recordings of the old airings.
-Strangely enough, the official KidMango/YouTube versions of season 1 have the original voices (although "Loyalty" was never uploaded).
-Season 2 is harder to find, because the VHS tapes were only available to schools, libraries, churches and other institutions, and fewer and fewer of these still have VHS.
+The official KidMango/YouTube versions of season 1 had the original voices, but KidMango has since blocked them, and "Loyalty" was never uploaded.
+Season 2 is even harder to find, because the VHS tapes were only available to schools, libraries, churches and other institutions, and fewer and fewer of these still have VHS.
 (Season 3 was never redubbed, because the voices were done in Vancouver, not Hollywood, so there's no celebrity VAs to pay royalties to.)

-Also, in the 2000s the first two seasons were redubbed in Singapore (because it was too expensive to keep paying royalties to the celebrities), giving us whole new set of Other Darrins.
+- The Other Marty: In the 2000s the first two seasons were redubbed in Singapore (because it was too expensive to keep paying royalties to the celebrities), giving us a whole new set of voices.